jimdrury/virginmediao2-storyblok-sdk/sdk/README.md

 });

-// Recommended: Use the comprehensive middleware pattern import { storyblokCdnAuth, storyblokRelationsResolver, storyblokBasePath } from "@virginmediao2/storyblok-sdk";
+// Recommended: Use the comprehensive middleware pattern import { storyblokCdnConfig, storyblokRelationsResolver, storyblokBasePath } from "@virginmediao2/storyblok-sdk";
 import axiosRetry from 'axios-retry';
 import curlirize from 'axios-curlirize';